-In early 2016, the RBCA Board spent a lot of time at Board meetings discussing the question, “How can we as an RBCA Board express our deep appreciation to the Richmond Beach community for all you do to support us as a Board?”
+It all started with a simple question.
+In the spring of 2016, the RBCA Board spent a lot of time at Board meetings discussing the question, “How can RBCA express our deep appreciation to the entire Richmond Beach community for all they do to help make Richmond Beach a thriving, vibrant neighborhood?”

 When we started brainstorming possible answers to our question, we obviously didn’t know where it would lead us.
-We knew we wanted our tribute to the community to be something tangible, lasting, public and first-class.
+We knew we wanted the RBCA tribute to the community to be something tangible, lasting, public and first-class.
 We knew we wanted something that would help us as a community distinguish ourselves with our own unique neighborhood brand or identity.
-We just didn’t know what it would look like.
+We just weren’t sure what the answer would be.

-Eventually, our early brainstorms coalesced into something concrete, and we are very excited to share it with you.
+Eventually, our early brainstorms coalesced into something concrete.
 In September 2016, the RBCA Board voted unanimously to launch a Richmond Beach Public Art project called Beach Orcas on Parade.
-Our project will place up to 22 artist-embellished Orcas on public display in prominent outdoor locations throughout the Richmond Beach community.
+Ultimately the answer took shape in the form of 22 artist-embellished Beach Orcas to be on display in prominent outdoor locations throughout our community.

 We issued a Call for Artists and received over 65 proposals by very talented artists.
 A peer jury selected 22 art pieces for entry in our exhibit.
-Right now, the artists are hard at work embellishing what is referred to in the trade as a blank.
-For our project, the blank is a hollow fiberglass whale, weighing in at about 5 lbs. and standing 23” tall and 43” wide.
+Selected artists spent about eight weeks embellishing what is referred to in the trade as a blank.
+For our project, the blank (see photo above) was a hollow ABS plastic whale, weighing in at about 5 lbs. and standing 23” tall and 43” wide.

 The Gift Unwrapped